Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Northern Spirit Adventures

-With lots of options for outdoor activities throughout the year, in warm or cold seasons, this adventure company is passionate about giving visitors an authentic historical experience.
-Trace the path taken by the French voyageurs in traditional 34- and 25-foot (10- and 7.5-metre) canoes while taking in the beautiful landscapes and waterways of Ontario.
+With a wide selection of outdoor activities throughout the year, these adventure guides are passionate and driven by the idea of delivering an authentic historical experience.
+Follow the path laid out by French voyageurs in traditional 10- and 7.5-metre (34- and 25-foot) canoes while basking in the splendour of Ontario’s landscapes and waterways.
 Or take a snowmobile trek to enjoy the diverse canyons, mountains and snowscapes of the region in winter.

-Led by modern and experienced guides, dressed in the traditional costumes of the historic “coureurs de bois” (runners of the woods), you’ll have the chance to see lots of wildlife including moose, wolves, bears, lynx, beavers and lots of different bird species, depending on the time of year.
+As part of these adventures led by experienced Franco-Ontarian guides dressed in traditional coureurs des bois outfits, you will have the chance to observe wildlife such as moose, wolves, bears, lynx, beavers and many bird species, depending on the time of year.

 Northwest Ontario